 - To maximize the juice of your lime, let it warm to room temperature then roll it under the palm of your hand before cutting it in half.

 - Before adding the lemon peel garnish to your cocktail, give the peel a gentle squeeze over the drink to express its oils, adding a soft citrus essence to the taste.

-- Though blackberries are recommended and pair really well with this particular Irish whiskey, feel free to use raspberries.
+- Though blackberries are recommended and pair really well with Irish whiskey, feel free to use raspberries.

 - This recipe works just as well with other styles of whiskey.
-Try it with a smooth blended Canadian whiskey or your favorite bourbon.
+Try it with a smooth blended Canadian whisky or your favorite bourbon.

 - Seltzer is unflavored sparkling water, and club soda will create a nearly identical drink.
 If you want to add a little sweetness and extra flavor, pour a lemon-lime soda or ginger ale instead.

 Since an 80-proof whiskey is this cocktail's only liquor, it's a very mild drink.
 If you pour it according to the recipe, its alcohol content is just 7 percent ABV (14 proof), so it's almost like enjoying a beer, just a lot fruitier.